-- Schedule and monitor written and performance examinations; score written, oral, and performance examinations, training and experience ratings, and written exercises under the guidance of Human Resources Representatives assigned to the FPC Testing Unit and send examination date and results notices to candidates.
+- Schedule and administer written and performance examinations; score written, oral, and performance examinations, training and experience ratings, and written exercises under the guidance of Human Resources Representatives assigned to the Fire and Police Commission (FPC) Testing Unit and send examination date and results notices to candidates.

 - Field candidates’ questions and concerns.

 - Serve as a contact person for background investigation status reports, psychological exams, medical evaluations, and drug tests.